-What Type of Accidents Affect Your Auto Insurance Rates?
+What Type of Accidents Affect Your Car Insurance Rates?

 One of the most expensive aspects of owning a vehicle is having to have insurance.
 Without insurance, you cannot legally be on the roadway.
 Nobody wants their insurance to go up, but that is one of the unfortunate consequences of car accidents.
 While rates do not always go up after a traffic crash, sometimes they do.